Distinguishing Siegel modular forms: Applications: New Results and Extensions

-We note that, in view of \Cref{rem:twisting}, in all the results of this section, if $\epsilon = \epsilon' = 1$ then we can conclude that $f$ is a quadratic twist of $f'$.
-We also emphasize that all the results stated in this section have analogues for elliptic modular forms (c.f.~\Cref{sec:modular}).
+We note that, by \Cref{rem:twisting}, if $f$ and $f'$ are paramodular newforms, then in all the results of this section, the conclusion $\Pi\simeq\Pi'\tensor\chi$ can be replaced with the conclusion that $f$ is a scalar multiple of a quadratic twist of $f'$.
+We also note that all the results stated in this section have analogues for elliptic modular forms (c.f.~\Cref{sec:modular}).